nick-calzada/MVB_detection/README.md

 # MVB_detection
-Detection of multivesicular bodies in electron microscopy images.
+Project designed for the detection of multivesicular bodies (MVBs) in electron microscopy images.
 To begin this experiment, download and import the necessary libraries and packages into your desired virtual environment:

 ```bash